enviodev/docs/docs/HyperIndex/Guides/ipfs.md

 });
 ```

-We then run `pnpm envio dev` and if we open http://localhost:8080 we should see the owner data for each token inside the Nft table.
+We then run `pnpm dev` and if we open http://localhost:8080 we should see the owner data for each token inside the Nft table.

 <img src="/docs-assets/ipfs-screenshot.jpg" alt="hasura ipfs nft indexing screenshot" width="100%"/>